cloud-hypervisor/cloud-hypervisor/docs/vsock.md

 # VSOCK support

-VSOCK provides a way for guest and host to communicate through a socket.
-VSOCK sockets support both stream and datagram types.
+VSOCK provides a way for guest and host to communicate through a socket. `cloud-hypervisor` only supports stream VSOCK sockets.

 The `virtio-vsock` is based on the [Firecracker](https://github.com/firecracker-microvm/firecracker/blob/main/docs/vsock.md) implementation, where additional details can be found.